-Words of Worth is a writing site that is based out of the United Kingdom.
-They hire writers to submit content for them on a variety of different subjects and in several different formats, including sales copy and web page writing.
+Words of Worth is a company that pays writers to work at home.
+These writers submit content for them on a variety of different subjects and in several different formats, including sales copy and web page writing.
 While the company is based out of the UK, they do accept people from other countries including the US, Canada, Australia, New Zealand, and Eire.

-This is your typical online content site, and while writing for content sites isn't the most lucrative route to take as a freelance writer, and it can help you to earn immediate income.
+So, this is your typical online content site, and while writing for content sites isn't the most lucrative route to take as a freelance writer, it can help you to earn immediate income.

 How much does Words of Worth pay?